This Is How I Cook

 Share this recipe!

-This marinated grilled pork tenderloin, (Mexican style) is quickly grilled.
-Great on its own, or perfect for tacos, nachos, quesadillas and even burritos, this pork is marinated with a delectable spice paste, sliced into thin strips and quickly grilled.
+This marinated grilled pork tenderloin, is savory, tender and delicious.
+Great on its own over rice, this Mexican pork tenderloin is also perfect for tacos, nachos, quesadillas and even burritos.
+Marinated with a delectable spice paste, it is quickly grilled.

-Marinated grilled pork tenderloin is so easy to make.
+Marinated grilled pork tenderloin is easy to make.

-With Cinco de Mayo coming up and grilling season, it's high time you discovered this simple recipe.
+With Cinco de Mayo and grilling season coming up, it's high time you discovered this simple recipe.

-Why this Marinated Grilled Pork Tenderloin is Amazing!
+• Why this Grilled Pork Tenderloin is Amazing!

-What to Serve with Mexican Marinated Grilled Pork Tenderloin?
+• What to Serve with Grilled Pork Tenderloin?

-Besides the fact that everyone loves it, this pork tenderlin can be used in so many dishes.
+Besides the fact that everyone loves it, this flavorful pork tenderloin can be used in many dishes.

-Slice it for burritos, use it in enchiladas or tacos or chimichangas, or just serve it over rice with salsa and tortillas on the side.
+Slice it for burritos, use it in enchiladas, tacos or chimichangas, or just serve it over rice with salsa and tortillas on the side.

 P.S.
 Use this on nachos and watch the crowd go wild!